nus-cs2103-AY2021S2/ip/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The simple way to start using Jhin is to download Jhin from [here](https://github.com/tanboonji/ip/releases) and follow the installation steps in the [Jhin User Guide](https://tanboonji.github.io/ip/#quick-start).
+The simple way to start using Jhin is to download the latest version of Jhin from [here](https://github.com/tanboonji/ip/releases) and follow the installation steps in the [Jhin User Guide](https://tanboonji.github.io/ip/#quick-start).

-Alternatively, you can follow the installation steps below to set up Jhin as a project on IntelliJ.
+Alternatively, you can follow the installation steps below to set up Jhin as a project in IntelliJ.

 ### Prerequisites